-Mr. Richard Boulter, Chief, Strategic Planning and Operational Support
+Mr. Richard Boulter, Chief, Design, Operational Support and Oversight

-Richard Boulter was appointed Chief of Strategic Planning and Operational Support in October 2021.
+Mr. Richard Boulter was appointed Chief of Design, Operational Support and Oversight in October 2021.
 Under Mr. Boulter's leadership the section focuses on the design of new programmes and the validation of existing structures.
 The UNMAS Threat Mitigation Advisory Section, which is the UN Secretariats' principal Counter-IED advisory resource, also reports to Mr. Boulter, who Chairs the UN's Whole of System Counter-IED Task Force.
 For ten years he was an active member of the IMAS Review Board and now advises the Chair of the IMAS Steering Group.

 Mr. Boulter has almost 30 years management experience in the mine action sector, including twenty years of field experience.
 Prior to joining the headquarters, he spent four and a half years managing the UNMAS programme in South Sudan and a further four years as the UNMAS Global Weapons and Ammunition Management Advisor.
 Prior to joining UNMAS he spent more than twenty years managing mine clearance and Weapons and Ammunition Management programmes for The HALO Trust.
 He has implemented programme activities in sixteen countries and consulted in a further ten.